NicoleZFortuna/Rpackages/README.md

 In addition to the fields that are already in your file, there is additional information that you can provide, the most important of which include the Depends and Imports fields.
-These fields can be filled by using a variety of functions that I will not discuss in detail here.
+These fields can be filled/created using a variety of functions that I will not discuss in detail here.
 These functions, including `document()`, `use_package("package")`, and `use_github()` will be discussed later on in the workshop.
+As your package develops, you should keep the DESCRIPTION file up to date.

 ### Add code to your package

-Now it would be a good time to start adding functions to the package.
-Copy and paste the functions from the MyFunctions.R file in this repository into the auto generated hello.R file in your R/ folder.
+Now is a good time to start adding functions to the package.
+Copy and paste the functions from the **MyFunctions.R** file in this repository into the automatically generated hello.R file in your R folder.
+You can delete the content of this file.

-This is probably a good place to make your first commit if you have initiated your project with a Git repository (do not worry about this if you have not).
-Click here…. for instruction on this front.

 Take a look at the contents of this file and note the different kinds of information contained in there.

-In addition to organising the code of our package, we will also be documenting using a special format that will allow us to build help files (users will be able to call `?function` or `help(function)` to find information).
+In addition to organising the contents of this file, you will also be documenting them using a special format that will allow you to build help files (users will be able to call `?function` or `help(function)` to find information about a function).
 Much of the work for building help files has been made easier with the `roxygen2` and `devtools` packages.
-So lets get started by installing and loading those packages.

 #### Package data

-The first thing that you will see is that this file contains a number of data.frames that are used to generate the output of one of the functions.
+The first thing that you will notice is that the file contains a number of data objects that are used to generate the output of one of the functions.
 This information should not be contained in the R folder as they are not themselves functions.
-Here we will need to generate two new folders.
+To accommodate the data, you will need to generate two new folders.
 A data folder which will contain the built data objects, as well as a data_raw file which will contain scripts to generate the data contained in the data folder.

 Run the following line to generate the data_raw folder and initiate a file for defining the `magicAnswers` object.